ThijsTerporten/Climbing-Traveller/README.md

 * W3C HTML-validator: Used to find mistakes in my html code.
 * Jigsaw: Used to find mistakes in my CSS code.
 * FontAwesome: used for icons in the footer.
-* Balsamiq: creating original wireframes.
+* Balsamiq: for creating the original wireframes.

 ## Testing